-While in college, she joined several bands, among them Pandafan, Prosody, Green Tongue Twist, Heart’s Story, One Man Vibe Machine, and zack, and began doing session work as a bassist for solo artists such as Sarah Gross, Rachel Chevat, and Elise Noelle.
+A NYC native, Steen was exposed at an early age to opera, jazz, hip hop, and musical theatre, but it wasn’t until high school that she gained any serious interest in writing music.
+While in college, she joined several bands, among them The Mops, Pandafan, Prosody, The Quaaludes, Green Tongue Twist, Heart’s Story, One Man Vibe Machine, and zack, and began doing session work as a bassist for solo artists such as Mia Stegner, Sarah Gross, Rachel Chevat, and Elise Noelle.
 Altogether, Steen’s work appears on over 40 albums, EPs, and singles.